 Corrective jaw surgery (also known as orthognathic surgery) is needed when jaws don't meet correctly and/or teeth don't seem to fit with jaws.
-Teeth are straightened with orthodontics and corrective jaw surgery repositions a misaligned jaw.
+A jaw surgeon will perform corrective jaw surgery to reposition a misaligned jaw and then straighten teeth with orthodontics.
 This kind of oral and maxillofacial surgery not only improves the facial appearance but also ensures that teeth meet correctly and function properly.

 People who can benefit from jaw surgery include those with an improper bite or jaws that are positioned incorrectly.
 Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
 The result can be a host of problems that can affect chewing function, speech, long-term oral health, and appearance.
 Injury to the jaw and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
 Jaw surgery may be required for the jaws when repositioning is necessary.